ruyakubu/BUILD-AzureML-workshop/README.md

 ml_client.jobs.stream(job.name)
 ```

 You can take a look at the "src/train.py" file specified in the command, if you'd like.
-It contains the training code you're already familiar with, a bit of code to deal with the arguments, and a couple of lines of code to save the model usingn the MLFlow package.
+It contains the training code you're already familiar with, a bit of code to deal with the arguments, and a couple of lines of code to save the model using the MLFlow package.

 The job will take several minutes to run.
 You can follow the progress in the Studio by clicking on "Jobs," and then looking for the experiment name specified in the code.